Skoda Enyaq Review

 Pricing

-After a brief period where the entry level 60 model with the smaller battery was suspended from sale due to supply issues, Skoda has revived it.
-This means the range starts at under £39,000 for the cheapest version.
-That’s still a big chunk of money for a 58kWh car, and there’s quite a significant leap in price if you want the larger 77kWh model which starts from £44,540.
+The old entry level 60 model has been replaced with a new smaller battery which has helpfully reduced the entry price by £2,000.
+This means the range starts at under £37,000 for the cheapest version.
+That’s still a big chunk of money for a 52kWh car, and there’s quite a significant leap in price if you want the larger 77kWh model which starts from £44,540.
 However, that difference is less obvious when you look at PCP prices.
 With the 77kWh model proving to be a more attractive purchase on the used market, it enjoys stronger residual values.
 As a PCP is effectively a repayment of the car’s depreciation over the contract period, the difference between the two models is less marked.

 By dispensing with traditional trim grades (it’s goodbye SE and SE L etc), Skoda steers customers down the route of adding option packs to build their perfect car.
 It’s a system Porsche has used for years and while you can tailor your car like never before, the packs are expensive and often force you to have some kit that you may not need.